SummaryRead the full fact sheet

 Vitamin B6 (pyridoxine)

 Pyridoxine is needed for protein and carbohydrate metabolism, the formation of red blood cells and certain brain chemicals.
-It influences brain processes and development, immune function and steroid hormone activity.
+It influences brain processes and development, and steroid hormone activity.

 Good sources of pyridoxine